 5. Motorcycle jacket.
 I don’t know that this is appropriate for the weather or the culture I will be encountering, but I feel invincible whenever I’m in leather.
 That feeling accounts for the scraped elbows, which I got after an ill-fated attempt at learning to skateboard down an impressively steep parking deck without first learning how to stop.

-6. Three books and a bible.
+6. Books.
 My housemates and I are building a ramshackle little home library and borrowing books from one another while we’re there.
 My contributions are Franny and Zooey by J.D.
 Salinger, Knowledge of the Holy by A.W.
 Tozer, and Atlas Shrugged.
 At the peak of of the Gulf Oil Spill, when crude oil had been gushing into the sea for three months, I heard someone say that the well should be plugged with all the works of Ayn Rand.
 I didn’t get it then.

 7. Weaponry: I have a policy that every piece of jewelry I wear should be able to double as a weapon if the situation calls for it.
 My earrings are little golden spikes and my rings work as brass knuckles when needed.Try explaining that to the clerks at your local boutique, though, and you’ll see their finger inching toward the silent alarm.
 My favorite necklace is a golden pendant in the shape of a circle, engraved with the words ‘Newman Machine Co.
 No. 24.’
 My best friend Ally found dozens of the tags scattered among the debris of an abandoned warehouse where they hung on nails to mark the place that tools should hang.
 She made them into necklaces and mailed them to everyone we love.
 It’s not that dangerous in and of itself, but it keeps the spirit of adventure close at hand, which is maybe the most dangerous thing of all.
 [Editor’s note: No. No, it’s not.]